Keyboard shortcuts

 Watch mode

-Re-execute a query at fixed intervals.
+Re-execute a query at fixed intervals or whenever a watched file changes.

 When it’s useful